dirkschumacher/polyglotr/README.md

 }
 ```

-Each of the following functions calls a bundled binary `wasm` file
+Each of the following functions calls a bundled binary `wasm` file in
-`inst` directory that was compiled from the respective language.
+the `inst` directory that was compiled from the respective language.
 The
 binary file is distributed with the package, but not necessarily the
 source files.
 The user does not need to compile anything (apart from the
 `wasmr` package).